reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 dotnet run
 ```

+#### Heads up!
+This configuration only supports globally-scoped modules.
+If you're planning on using `require` or `import` module syntax in your application, use the `reactnet-webpack` template instead for webpack support.

 ## For existing projects:

 This guide covers enabling server-side rendering and Babel compilation.
 Getting started with ReactJS.NET on ASP.NET Core requires a few more steps compared to previous versions of ASP.NET and MVC.
 If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET Core](/tutorials/aspnetcore.html).